 In the early stages of development of the oil palm industry, Malaysia lacked a specialized training institution with national coordination power.
 The situation changed with the adoption of the IMP 1 and IMP 2 which introduced incentives to stimulate training.
 Between 1988 and 1992, firms with at least 50 employees enjoyed double tax deductions for approved training expenses.
 Eventually, the programme was replaced by the Human Resource Development Fund (HRDF), introduced by law in 1992 and implemented in 1993.
 HRDF had the mandate to developing quality human capital and a world-class workforce as the basis for a high income economy driven by knowledge and innovation (Rasiah and Azmi, 2006).
-Currently, the HRDF is responsible for promoting the up-skilling of Malaysian workers via financial incentives for employers who can claim financial assistance for up to 100 per cent of training costs incurred.
-Employees with no formal education but with ample practical experience and knowledge can be certified based on their competency levels under the Recognition of Prior Learning Scheme (HRDF).
+Currently, the HRDF is responsible for promoting the up-skilling of Malaysian workers via financial incentives for employees with no formal education but with ample practical experience and knowledge can be certified based on their competency levels under the Recognition of Prior Learning Scheme (HRDF).